Rosa Parks family house set for auction next week

 Associated Press

 PROVIDENCE, R.I.
-(AP) - The house where civil rights icon Rosa Parks sought refuge after fleeing the South amid death threats is scheduled for auction next week with a minimum bid of $1 million.
+(AP) - The house where Rosa Parks sought refuge after fleeing the South amid death threats is scheduled for auction next week with a minimum bid of $1 million.

+Parks moved to Detroit in 1957, two years after refusing to give up her seat on a bus to a white passenger in Montgomery, Alabama.
+Her family says Parks stayed in her brother's tiny wood-framed house with 17 other relatives.

-The tiny wood-framed house was going to be demolished by the city of Detroit when it was rescued by Parks' niece and a Berlin-based American artist who took it apart and shipped it to Germany, where he turned it into a work of art.
+The house was going to be demolished by the city of Detroit when it was rescued by Parks' niece, Rhea McCauley, and a Berlin-based American artist who took it apart and shipped it to Germany.
+Artist Ryan Mendoza rebuilt it in his yard, turning it into a work of art.

-It has since been displayed in Rhode Island and is now in storage.
+In Berlin, it attracted international attention and a steady stream of visitors interested in learning more about Parks and her importance in the civil rights movement.
+It was shipped back across the Atlantic Ocean earlier this year to be displayed in Rhode Island.
+It's now in storage in Massachusetts.

+The house also includes ceramic sculptures of furniture that was in the home when Parks stayed there.

-Proceeds from the sale will be split between Parks' family and artist Ryan Mendoza.
+Proceeds from the sale will be split between Parks' family and Mendoza, the auction house said.
+Guernsey's will also auction bricks from the home's chimney, which had to be dismantled for the project.

+Mendoza has said that he wants the house to end up in the hands of somebody who loves Rosa Parks and who wants to display it publicly.
+The house has become a way to tell the story of how redlining and segregation affected black communities in America, he said.

+"This is a way to save this chapter of black oral history," Mendoza said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.